lcdm-uiuc/info490-fa15/orientation/syllabus.md

 Every week but the first and last will contain an assignment that will involve one or more computational tasks related to the focus for that given week.

-The assignment will be automatically extracted from your JupyterHub server at the indicated deadline.
-You will have a 24-hour late period, at which a second extraction process will be performed.
-No assignment will be accepted past this deadline.
-The full credit assignment deadline is 6:00 PM Central on Saturday of that week.
+Instructions for submitting assignments will be forthcoming.
+To receive full credit from instructor grading, your assignment must be submitted prior to the deadline.
+There will be a 24-hour grace period, in which an assignment can be submitted, albeit with an automatic 50% reduction in the maximum possible score.
+After this grace period, no assignments will be accepted.
+The full credit assignment deadline is 6:00 PM Central on Saturday of the relevant week.

 ### Peer Review ###

-Weekly assignments will be reviewed by course peers, as well as the instructor.
+Weekly assignments will be reviewed by your course peers, as well as automatic instructor grading.
 40% of the grade for each weekly assignment submission will derive from peer review, 60% from instructor review.
 You will receive 50 pts each week for simply viewing and grading your peers' assignments.
 Note that you can (and should) still grade your peers even if you miss an assignment submission.
 Peer review of an assignment must be completed by 6:00 PM Central on Tuesday of the following week (i.e., you submit your assignment on a Saturday and then must peer assess other students assignments by the following Tuesday).
-You will be assigned assignments to grade approximately one hour after the late assignment deadline, thus around 7:00 pm Sunday evening.
+You will be assigned assignments to grade approximately one hour after the late assignment deadline, thus around 7:00 pm Sunday evening of each week.

 ### Weekly Quizzes ###